 Riggs also has a roster of expert outside research consultants as listed below and is engaged in an ongoing process of consultations with members of this group to develop and refine both established and emerging research projects.

-David Reiss, MD, former Erikson Scholar and currently on the staff of the Yale Child Study Center provides ongoing consultation to the research program.
-Recent consultants to research projects include:
+David Reiss, MD, former Erikson Scholar and currently on the staff of the Yale Child Study Center is a Senior Consultant to the research program.

 Linda Mayes, MD, Yale Child Study Center (Chair)